Contents of the Article

-A curse is one or many Magic spells which are placed upon people with the intention of harming them.
-The misfortune intended by curses can range from illness, and harm, to even death.
-Curses are the most dreaded form of magic, often called black magic, and are universally used.
+Curses are declared to be the most dreaded form of magic, often called black magic, and are believed to be universally used.
 The principle purposes for them to be “laid” or “thrown” are for revenge, and also for protection of homes, treasures and grave sites.
 Curses can become effective immediately or may be dormant for years.
 Curses laid on families have been known to have plagued them for generations.

 History of Curses